-Applied Theatre: Arts, Action, Change addresses contemporary practice in applied theatre and socially engaged performance in national and international contexts.
-This MA is aimed at emerging practitioners with a background in theatre, education, politics or activism, as well as at more established practitioners who want to reflect, refresh and develop their skills.
+The MA in Applied Theatre: Arts, Action, Change addresses contemporary practice in applied theatre and socially engaged performance in national and international contexts.
+This MA is aimed at emerging practitioners with a background in theatre, education, politics or activism, as well as at more established practitioners who want to reflect upon, refresh and develop their skills.

 Anna Harpin’s research explores the intersections between arts and health.
 In particular, her work intervenes in cultural politics and clinical practices in relation to madness, mental health, and psychiatry.
 Her recent monograph Madness, Art, and Society: Beyond Illness examined artistic practice and uncovered the clinical lessons of creative work.
 Harpin’s current project is investigating the politics of tenderness and questioning the meaning, nature, and practice of ‘care’.
 Her artistic practice with her theatre company, Idiot Child, is likewise engaged with questions around health and wellbeing.
-The company explore difficult feelings and experiences through performance and their current project, Never Gonna Give You Up, explores loneliness and will tour in 2020.
+The company explore difficult feelings and experiences through performance and their current project, Never Gonna Give You Up, explores loneliness.

 Nadine Holdsworth’s research spans questions of representation, participation, citizenship, political change and cultural value.
 She has worked on the creative activism of a number of leading mid-century practitioners including Joan Littlewood and John McGrath and her current project, A Divided Nation: theatre and social abjection, explores how theatre and performance can be used to illuminate pressing social issues and marginalised groups.
 These concerns are also central to her involvement with the ‘Homeless Monopoly’ project, with collaborators Jackie Calderwood from Coventry University and a Coventry-based charity Cyrenians, which is exploring how gamification, arts-based methodologies and collaborative play can be used to educate and build resilience amongst young people around the topic of homelessness.

 Yvette Hutchison is a South African academic whose work focuses on Anglophone African theatre, dance and intercultural performance.
-She has worked on taught on and worked in various theatre for development and community theatre projects in Africa and the UK.
-Her most current research is an AHRC-funded project to create a virtual network connecting African women-identified creative practitioners with one another and other interested parties, including schools that want to widen curricula, through African Women Playwrights Network.
-Her next collaborative project with Lliane Loots of Flatfoot Dance Company, will trace the relationship between disability dance and citizenship with specific companies in various Africa countries.
+She has taught on and worked in various theatre for development and community theatre projects in Africa and the UK.
+Her most current research is an AHRC-funded project to create a virtual network connecting African women-identified creative practitioners with one another and other interested parties, including schools that want to widen curricula, through the African Women Playwrights Network.
+Her next collaborative project, with Lliane Loots of Flatfoot Dance Company, will trace the relationship between disability dance and citizenship with specific companies in various African countries.

 Bobby Smith is a freelance practitioner who has worked in settings including schools, youth centres, within the criminal justice system and internationally.
 Previously, he also managed and coordinated applied theatre projects – for example, a drugs education and sexual health project in West London schools.
 He has worked as a consultant for several charities, writing resources and training staff, particularly in the area of Theatre for Development.
 Since 2014 he has been involved in a project with refugees and migrants which aims to build English language skills and aid participants’ sense of belonging.
 Having recently completed a PhD, his research currently focuses on Theatre for Development, theatre and peacebuilding, and applied theatre with refugees and migrants.